 Maxime Flacheron is an account manager at Synergie Hunt International

-Member of the communications department
+Member of the communications committee

 Even if the holiday season is behind us, there is still excitement in the air.
 Generally speaking, this period of the year brings positive emotions to all, however it is still important to know how to manage those emotions, the same way we do the more negative ones.
 Our performance can be hindered by our emotional state, which more often than not is out of our control.
 This is the reason why I would like to talk today about emotional intelligence.

 Emotional intelligence is the capacity to be aware, control and express our emotions.
 Learning to manage those skills will have positive effects on our relationships, professional life and health.